 Evan Williams shows up on lists like this all of the time, and deservedly so.
 At $14 for a bottle, you really can’t go wrong.
 Drop an ice cube or two in and you’re set.
 The flavor profile is what you expect in a bourbon — vanilla, caramel, oak — and you don’t need to add much (if anything) to make it drinkable.

 Mellow Corn Whiskey

 This one is not a bourbon, but rather a corn whiskey, and therefore the bourbon category is the closest place to put this budget whiskey.
 Mellow Corn is made with 81% corn and is the only bottled-in-bond corn whiskey on the market.
 A light whiskey, you can expect the corn flavor to come roaring through, with notes of oak and vanilla as well.

 Four Roses Bourbon

 For a long time (over 50 years), Four Roses didn’t make bourbon.
 Instead, the brand produced a blended whiskey that, if you ask someone who has had it (this writer included), they will tell you is pretty bad.
-Thankfully in 2002, Four Roses got back to their roots and began making bourbon again.
+Thankfully in 2002, Four Roses got back to its roots and began making bourbon again.

 Best Rye Whiskeys